 Interested in pursuing medicine through engineering?
 People take a variety of paths to become doctors, but engineers, who learn these skills through their coursework, develop unique strengths for success in medicine.
 The Health Professions Program at Carnegie Mellon University makes this possible for engineering students.
-Get familiar with inspiring stories about the Health Professions Program at CMU that helps engineering students pursue a career in medicine.
 Read the story.

 NEXTpittsburgh, an online magazine about people driving change in the region, published an impressive article about Professor Bin He, the new Head of Department of Biomedical Engineering, on his pioneering research on noninvasive neuroengineering techniques for dynamic brain imaging and noninvasive mind-controlled technology.
 Dr. He is excited to collaborate with top experts in engineering, robotics and artificial intelligence, and neuroscience here in Pittsburgh.
 Read full article here.

 BME PhD student Diane Nelson, advised by Prof. Keith Cook, is developing a method of emulsifying lung medications into oxygen-saturated perfluorocarbon liquid (PFC), allowing the liquid to fill the lungs and reach areas that inhaled medications could not–without impairing patients’ ability to breath (read the story).